raoanmol/CSE412_Final_Project/README.md

 ### Backend
 - The Flask server runs on port 43798 (mapped from internal port 5000 in Docker)
 - CORS is enabled for cross-origin requests
+- Database queries are handled through [backend/database.py](backend/database.py)
 - Add new routes in [backend/main.py](backend/main.py)
+- All data is now served from PostgreSQL database

 ### Frontend
 - Built with React and Vite